Pest Control

 SPCA acknowledges that many of the problems associated with wild animals considered pests in New Zealand are a result of human activities.
 Our organisation advocates that people should assess and modify their own behaviour as a first step in comprehensive pest management.
 Before lethal management methods are employed, steps should be made to remove attractants (e.g., food and shelter), and physical exclusion devices and deterrents should be considered.

-SPCA advocates that management activities should only use methods of population control that minimise negative impacts to any animal, are target-specific, and with clear, achievable objectives that are monitored.
+SPCA advocates that management activities should only use methods of population control that minimise negative impacts to any animal, are target-specific, and have clear, achievable objectives that are monitored.

-Whether an animal is native or introduced, any measures taken to manage their impact or numbers must consider their capacity to experience pain or distress.
-A humane method is one that minimises pain or distress to target and non-target animals, and the humaneness of a method is influenced by the skill and competency of the operator.
+Whether an animal is native or introduced, any measures taken to manage their impact must consider their capacity to experience pain or distress.
+A humane method is one that minimises pain or distress to target and non-target animals.
+The humaneness of a method is influenced by the skill and competency of the operator.

 SPCA opposes the use of methods of population control or management of wild animals that lead prolonged death and suffering of target or non-target animals.